benkehoe/aws-sso-util/docs/cloudformation.md

 # aws-sso-util CloudFormation support

-`aws-sso-util` helps patch over the lack of support in AWS SSO, and therefore in AWS SSO's CloudFormation resources, for managing assignments as groups.
+`aws-sso-util` helps patch over the lack of support in Identity Center, and therefore in Identity Center's CloudFormation resources, for managing assignments as groups.

-AWS SSO's CloudFormation support currently only includes [`AWS::SSO::Assignment`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sso-assignment.html), which means for every combination of principal (group or user), permission set, and target (AWS account), you need a separate CloudFormation resource.
+Identity Center's CloudFormation support currently only includes [`AWS::SSO::Assignment`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-sso-assignment.html), which means for every combination of principal (group or user), permission set, and target (AWS account), you need a separate CloudFormation resource.
-Additionally, AWS SSO does not support OUs as targets, so you need to specify every account separately.
+Additionally, Identity Center does not support OUs as targets, so you need to specify every account separately.

 Obviously, this gets verbose, and even an organization of moderate size is likely to have tens of thousands of assignments.
 `aws-sso-util` provides two mechanisms to make this concise, a [CloudFormation Macro](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-macros.html) for cloud-side processing, or client-side generation using `aws-sso-util admin cfn`.